I recently saw Avatar, a movie about what happens when people are too caught up in their preconceptions to bother to negotiate.

 Or, the Na'vi might say, "Rocks?
 Sure, we don't care, as long as you find an alternative to strip-mining.
 You know in that original ending to the movie, how you prayed to mother earth and she had all the animals help you kill a lot of people?
 Why don't you pray to her to have the rocks put in a neat pile instead?"

-Or, they might say, "Yes but only if you give us plastic beads, wireless internet connection, a promise never to darken our treestep again, and/or veto power at the United Federation of Planets."
+Or, they might say, "Yes but only if you give us plastic beads, wireless internet connection, a promise never to darken our treestep again, and/or veto power at the Security Council of the United Federation of Planets."

 Parties negotiating over insurance often make the same mistake: They assume they know what the other side wants without bothering to ask.
 Typically, the insurer/adjuster/insurance defense attorney overlooks the fact that the claimant might be seeking something other than just money, or at least in addition to just money: maybe an apology from the tortfeasor, or an acknowledgement that their life has been diminished by the accident, or a show of respect.
 Claimants tend to overlook the fact that in the long run (and often, but not always, the short run) the insurance company cares most about money, in the form of keeping overall liability and defense costs down.
 Between the claimant and the insurer there is often a lot of unrealized common ground.